 I am the Programme Leader for our BSc (Hons) Psychology degree.
-I am also the module leader for Quantitative Methods & Individual Differences and Anomalistic Psychology & Parapsychology.
-Whilst most of my teaching focusses on quantitative research methods, I teach across a range of modules at undergraduate level.
+I am also the Module Leader for Quantitative Methods & Individual Differences and Anomalistic Psychology & Parapsychology.
+Whilst most of my teaching focuses on quantitative research methods, I teach across a range of modules at undergraduate level.

 I have research interest in parapsychology, paranormal belief, religious belief, and the use of electrophysiology measures (EEG, ERP, Skin Conductance, etc).

 I also supervise the following PhD student(s):